sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The generic Use Case is an End-User with the intention to consume an online service of a Service Provider.
 As the Service requires authentication, this triggers the authentication process.

 Authentication is provided in a federated manner.
-In other words, a Client system is relying upon another system, the OpenID Provider (OP), for authentication.
+In other words, a Client system is relying upon another system, the OpenID Provider, for authentication.
-Either a shared central Identity Provider (IdP) / OpenID Provider (OP) or a (distributed) network of OpenID Providers, a.k.a. a federation or scheme is being used.
-The ecosystem supported by the OpenID Provider can either be a single organization (intra-organizational) or can be an inter-organizational setting, through either bilateral or multilateral agreements.
+Either a shared central OpenID Provider or a (distributed) network of OpenID Providers, a.k.a. a federation or scheme is being used.
+The ecosystem supported by the OpenID Provider can either be a single organization (intra-organizational) or multiple organizations (inter-organizational), through either bilateral or multilateral agreements.
 In case a federation or scheme is being used, an Identity Broker may be applicable.
 Although this profile allows for usage in a federation, no explicit support for federations is _currently_ included.

 The service is offered by a (semi)governmental or public Service Provider.
 The Use Case therefore explicitly covers Citizen-to-Government as well as Business-to-Government contexts.
-This profile is not limited to Citizen-to-Government and Business-to-Government, nor intended to exclude Business-to-Consumer and Business-to-Business contexts, but additional considerations may be applicable in those other contexts.
+This profile is not limited to these contexts, nor intended to exclude Business-to-Consumer and Business-to-Business contexts, but additional considerations may be applicable in those other contexts.

-The Service Provider or Relying Party requests either an authenticated identifier, attributes or both from the OpenID Provider.
+The Service Provider or Relying Party request either an authenticated identifier, attributes or both from the OpenID Provider.
 As target user audiences are diverse, multiple types of identifiers can be supported.

 ## Representation
 This profile supports several Use Cases for representation relationships, which apply when an End-User intends to consume an online service on behalf of a Natural or Juridical Person (the Service Consumer), where authentication and authorization is required.
 The End-User in these Use Cases is a Natural Person, representing the Service Consumer through a representation relationship.
 The relationship has to be formalized and may be either a direct relationship, either voluntarily or on legal grounds, or a chain of representation relationships.
 The formalization of these relationships is out of scope of this profile.

-The service is offered by a (semi)governmental or public Service Provider; example Use Cases include voluntary authorization, representative assigned by court order (guardian, administrator), statutory signatory (director, president), limited authorized signatory, etc.
+Example Representation Use Cases include voluntary authorization, representative assigned by court order (guardian, administrator), statutory signatory (director, president), limited authorized signatory, etc.

 ## Service Intermediation
 A User intends to consume a Service on his/her own behalf, from a (semi-)governmental or public Service Provider via a distinct, separate, interface for accessing the Service (a.k.a. a front-end).
 For the Service authentication is required.
 The interface for accessing the Service is an automated support to the User for consuming the Service.